 Bonus: The Icelandic Roll came out on a plate shaped like the country of Iceland!

 Sushi Social is located at Þingholtsstræti 5, 101 Reykjavík, Iceland

 15 | Lava at Blue Lagoon

 I hesitated on my decision to include this one or not only because due to its location, it isn't somewhere easily accessible unless you are visiting the Blue Lagoon.
-I will talk more on the Blue Lagoon itself in a future post, but I did enjoy eating lunch at Lava.
+But ultimately, I did enjoy eating lunch at Lava so I included it.

 We had prior reservations and noticed a line to get in right at opening time.
 Most, if not all of the people in line had reservations, but jumping in line when we noticed it forming did enable us to get a table with a good view.